franleplant/nosleepjavascript-blog/content/blog/docker-essentials-for-front-end-developers/index.md

 author: franleplant
 description: "Docker has become a widely used technology and chances are you are going to have to deal with it eventually, at least superficially, in your Front End career.
-Lets cover the basic concepts and day to day useful commands you will likely use when dealing with Docker."
+Let's cover the basic concepts and day to day useful commands you will likely use when dealing with Docker."
 tags:
   - Docker
   - Dockerfile